HungK28/Project_1/README.md

 ● Counties clustered around the Bay area received the most loans per capita for both PPP and PPS

 ## Codes
-For answer to question 1 of this project please go to: Project_1/project_1_Kevin_1_adn_3.ipynb at main · HungK28/Project_1
+For answers to questions 1 and 3 of this project please go to folder Kevin and then project_1_Kevin_1_adn_3.ipynb

 For answer to question 2 of this project please go to folder Andalib and then indusry_wide_distribution_code.ipynb

+For answers to questions 4  and 6 of this project please go to folder Alex and then Statistical Question 4.ipynb and Statistical Question 6.ipynb

+For answer to question 5 of this project please go to folder Sean and then Geographic_Data.ipynb